mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/wazuh.md

 ### CIS Microsoft Windows 11 Enterprise Benchmark

-Click on 'Endpoints', then click on a Windows agent.
+Click on **Endpoints**, then click on a Windows agent.
 A CIS Benchmark scan should have automatically started by now.

 Once the scan has completed, go over the results to see what vulnerabilities there are on your system.
 Your score should be somewhere around 30%, which is to be expected: